• Sign in Join CharityConnect

 Leadership & Governance

-How do you handle a dismissive trustee?
+How to handle misuse of charity funds by a trustee?
 (Anonymous post 🤫)

 Ocean King